DFLTI students can opt to specialize in Interpreting. The main prerequisite for this Specialization is to pass the entrance exams.

-- Have studied at DFLTI for at least four semesters.
+- have studied at DFLTI for at least four semesters,

-Application for participation in entrance examinations
+Application for participation in entrance exams

-Place and time of examinations
+Place and time of exams

 The entrance examinations of the Specialization in Interpreting are conducted right after the September examination period.
 They are generally conducted in person, unless there are cases of force majeure.